Better detection means better protection – help us implement advanced drug checking technology at events by 2020!

 By: DanceSafe Staff

-Today, we are launching our #FTIRASAP fundraising campaign in hopes to become the first-ever US-based nightlife harm reduction organization to offer confirmatory testing at events!
+Today, we are launching our #FTIRASAP fundraising campaign in hopes to become the first-ever US-based nightlife harm reduction organization to offer advanced drug checking at events!
 This means we are raising money to implement our advanced testing technology program, which includes the purchase of two FTIR spectrometers, as further explained below.
 For the initial implementation of this program, we need $61,000.
 With prior targeted efforts, we’ve already raised $16,912.16 towards this goal!
 Every single dollar raised will go directly towards the implementation of this program.
 Will you help us reach our year-end goal by donating today?

 When DanceSafe was founded, we primarily serviced the underground rave scene.
 Our services were rouge, provided in dark, dingy warehouses and nightclubs.
 At the time, we were utilizing the best drug testing technology for those settings–reagents.
 While we knew these had limitations, it was still better than offering no form of drug analysis to the PLUR communities of the late 90’s/early 2000’s.
 The primary concern for our founder, Emanuel Sferios, was adulterated MDMA, which was prevalent in the height of the ecstasy craze of this time.